mnoorzai21/password-generator-mnn/README.md

 # Random Password Generator
-HTML, CSS, and Javascript have been used in this project, which makes it possible to generate combinations of random passwords.
-At the beginning it asks the user to enter the length of the password they want to generate.
-After the user enters the password it is asking if the user wants lowercase letters, then uppercase letters, then special characters, and then the number.
-After the user chooses the categories it generates a random password.
+Designed and implemented a JavaSript-based random password generator that creates secure, customizable passwords.
+The application prompts users to specify the desired password length and offers options to include lowercase letters, uppercase letters, special characters, and numbers.
+Based on the selected criteria, the program generates a strong, random password tailored to the user's preferences.

 ### Deployed Link
 https://mnoorzai21.github.io/password-generator-mnn/